TouchBistro/tb/README.md

 ### Installed Software

-Right now, the only requirement is that you have the xcode cli tools and `nvm`.
+Right now, the only requirement is that you have the xcode cli tools and [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

 This project will install and manage all other dependencies that you need.